Loading...

 How does Rent Happily quote for works required at my property?

-Normally we use our discretion to spend up to a maximum of £100.
-Any work above that sum will be communicated in writing for approval, except in case of emergency where we may act before seeking approval.
-We normally provide one quote before starting the works if under £500 and 2 quotes if above that amount.
+Normally, we use our discretion to spend up to £250.
+Any work above that sum will be communicated in writing for approval, except in an emergency, when we may act before seeking approval.
+Contractor's invoices are charged against rent whenever possible and included in the monthly landlord income statement.
+We provide one quote before starting the works if under £1,000 and 2 quotes if above that amount.

 +